matrix-org/matrix-spec-proposals/proposals/3864-room-nicknames.md

 The migration policy might cause old clients to "lose" the user-given ones, however hopefully this will move clients to migrate as well and users to update their clients.

+#### Dependencies

+This MSC formaly depends on [MSC2199](https://github.com/matrix-org/matrix-spec-proposals/pull/2199).
+However, as long as clients can resolve an 1:1 DM room successfully by other means (hopefully compatible to other clients as well), clients should be able to implement this one.